 She travels to the Children’s Specialty Center of Nevada once a month, separate from Dr. Brown, to see patients with rheumatological diseases.
 As one of a small number (150) of practicing Board Certified Pediatric Rheumatologists in the country, Dr. Marzan assists the Children’s Specialty Center of Nevada to provide unparalleled access to experts for those affected by rheumatological diseases.

 Dr. Marzan is Assistant Professor of Clinical Pediatrics USC-Keck School of Medicine, Division of Rheumatology, Children’s Hospital Los Angeles.

-She received her M.D. from the University of the Phillipines College of Medicine. she completed her residency in Pediatrics at Penn State Hershey Medical Center and her fellowship in Pediatric Rheumatology at Baylor College of Medicine, Texas Children’s Hospital.
+She received her M.D. from the University of the Philippines College of Medicine.
+She completed her residency in Pediatrics at Penn State Hershey Medical Center and her fellowship in Pediatric Rheumatology at Baylor College of Medicine, Texas Children’s Hospital.